criedel/watermarker/Readme.md

     	}]
     }

-Follow the link "create_watermark" to create a new watermark:
+Follow the link "watermark_ticket" to create a new watermark ticket:

     curl -XPOST http://localhost:8080/watermark_tickets/1